goonstation/goonstation/.github/DEV_GUIDE.md

 If this is your first time using VSCode, take a minute to familiarize yourself with the layout of the software.
 Here's an example of what it may look like when you're working on something:
  ![](https://i.imgur.com/wP6byLS.png)
 1: This is your sidebar.
-From this, you can search the codebase, browse the files, debug your code, and manage your branches
+From this, you can search the codebase, browse files, debug your code, and manage your branches.
 2: This bar is an extension of whatever you have selected from the smaller sidebar.
-Here you see the source control window.
-(Please do note that, unless you have the GitLens and GitGraph extensions, your source control sidebar will probably look different.)
+Here you see the source control window's user interface.
+(Please do note that, unless you have the GitLens and GitGraph extensions, your source control sidebar will probably look different than what is displayed.)
 3: These are the tabs and files you have open.
 From here, you can see any files you've changed, and any unsaved work
 4: This is the current file you have open.
 5: This is the output terminal.
 If and when you have any bugs, you'll see them here, and you can track your code compiling from here.